 - Support for custom requirement types and adding custom properties for requirements.

 - Ability to customize existing metric suites and introduce your own.

-- Customizable report templates for generating Microsoft Word, Excel, PowerPoint, or other types of documents tailored according to the requirements in your specific organization.
+- Customizable report templates for generating Microsoft Word, Excel, PowerPoint, or other types of documents tailored to the requirements in your specific organization.

-- Ability to customize the product so that only the frequently used functionality is visible to end user.
+- Ability to customize the product so that only the frequently used functionality is visible to the end user.

 - Use OpenAPI or scripts to add additional functionality or automate repeatable modeling tasks.

 - Built-in Microsoft Word Requirements report for publishing full requirements documentation for communicating to non-model users, reviewing or signing.

 - Web portal for requirements projects review by stakeholders.
 No product installation is required to read requirements; an automated publishing to web server makes up-to-date requirements available for a wide audience.

 - Fully customizable report templates to fit your organization requirements for document appearance and contents.